Found by AI

 Retention GEO (AI assistants) "How do I get more from [Product I bought]?"

-Fewer than 10% of sources cited in ChatGPT, Gemini, and Copilot rank in the top 10 Google organic search results for the same query (McKinsey, 2025).
-A brand's own website comprises only 5-10% of the sources AI search references — the remainder comes from review sites, industry publications, social content, and affiliates.
-This means a strong Google ranking does not translate to AI citation, and a GEO strategy must extend beyond the company website.
+Fewer than 10% of sources cited in ChatGPT, Gemini, and Copilot rank in the top 10 Google organic results for the same query (McKinsey, 2025).
+A brand's own website is only 5-10% of what AI search references - the rest comes from review sites, industry publications, social content, and affiliates.
+A strong Google ranking doesn't translate to AI citation, and a GEO strategy must extend beyond the company website.

 The Budget Decision Matrix: Four Business Archetypes

-The optimal SEO, AIO, and GEO allocation depends on business type, customer acquisition behavior, and how far AI search has penetrated the specific category.
+Optimal SEO, AIO, and GEO allocation depends on business type, customer acquisition behavior, and AI search penetration in the category.

-The four archetypes below are based on typical monthly digital marketing budgets in 2026.
-Budget percentages represent the search and content allocation, excluding paid media, events, and product marketing.
+The four archetypes below use typical monthly digital marketing budgets in 2026.
+Percentages represent search and content allocation, excluding paid media, events, and product marketing.

 Archetype 1: Local Service Business